zuozhenggh/learning-library/solutions-library/ebs-migrate/source/source.md

 * Complete Workshop: [OCI EBS CM Workshop](link)
 * An SSH key pair
 * OCI Tenancy admin priviledges
-* A Virtual Cloud Network (VCN) and an associated subnet which will be associated with the Oracle E-Business Suite Instance
+* A Virtual Cloud Network (VCN) which will be associated with the Oracle E-Business Suite Instance (created as a part of the prerequisite workshop)

 ## **STEP 1:** Create a Subnet for the Source Environment in OCI